How Exercise can help your Hip Labral Tear Pain and What Youā€™ve Been Doing Wrong.

 Often times, we unknowingly create a fear pattern with certain activities.
 For example, we get hip pain after a few bike rides and now we fear it happening each time we get on our bike.

 This catastrophizing is a risk factor for the pain becoming chronic.
-One thing you can start doing is to decrease the importance of these pain signals.
-Saying "whatever" to the pain signal instead of trying to figure out how to fix it or get rid of it.
+One thing you can start doing is to decrease the importance of these pain signals is saying "whatever" to the pain signal instead of trying to figure out how to fix it or get rid of it.

 I recognize this is easier said than done.
 But I am trying to give you something to try in this post.
 Creating a healthier relationship with our pain signals is one of the most important elements of recovery.